 Other aspects of sensory integration dysfunction that may be less obvious in babies and toddlers are motor planning (praxis) delays, bilateral coordination delays and sensory perceptual disorders.

-Here are just a few of the common symptoms.
-Remember, all infants and toddlers may show one or two symptoms at various stages – but when symptoms are persistent and affect the child’s relationships, well-being and general functioning compared to other children the same age, then help should be sought.
+Remember, all infants and toddlers may show one or two indications of dysfunction at various times (especially when overtired or overstimulated or neglected) – but when symptoms are persistent and affect the child’s relationships, well-being and general functioning compared to other children the same age, then professional help should be sought.

 The smell of food may also be off-putting.
 The sensory defensive baby or toddler may prefer bland food with a similar texture, and may avoid foods where the ingredients are mixed up, such as stews and soups.